eawag-rdm/eawag-rdm.github.io/dmp/_build/html/_sources/index.rst.txt

 Help text by the SNSF is quoted at the beginning of each section in a grey box.

 .. admonition:: SNSF
+	:class: halfwidth admonition-snsf

         The SNSF explains how the question is meant.

 Instructions
 ^^^^^^^^^^^^